swaminathanj/CompetitiveProgramming/Lectures.md

 ## 3. Decorator pattern

-### Type: Behavioral
+### Type: Structural

 ### Definition (from Head First Design Patterns)
   - The Decorator Pattern attaches additional responsibilities to an object dynamically.
-  - Decorators provide a fl exible alternative to subclassing for extending functionality.
+  - Decorators provide a flexible alternative to subclassing for extending functionality.

 ### Motivating example
 Two types of basic beverages: DeCaf and Espresso.
 A customer may order them as they are or may want to add one or more condiments to them.
 Each condiments comes with additional cost.
 It is possible to define a separate class for each combination of condiments.
 This can lead to class explosion.
 Check Page 81 of Head First Design Patterns.